-This guide will help you understand the most common electrical problems found in homes today, what might be causing them, and what steps you can take to keep your home and family safe.
-By the end, you’ll feel empowered to take action and recognize when it’s time to bring in a licensed electrician.
+This guide walks through the most common electrical problems found in homes today, what might be causing them, and what steps you can take to keep your home and family safe.
+By the end, you’ll know what’s normal, what’s not, and when it’s time to bring in a licensed electrician.

 Common Signs of Home Electrical Issues